swcarpentry/python-novice-gapminder/episodes/01-run-quit.md

 questions:
 - "How can I run Python programs?"
 objectives:
-- "Launch the JupyterLab server, create a new Python program or Jupyter notebook, save your work, and exit the JupyterLab server."
+- "Launch the JupyterLab server, create a new Python script and Jupyter notebook, save your work, and exit the JupyterLab server."
+- "Understand the difference between a Python script and a Jupyter notebook."
 - "Create Markdown cells in a notebook."
 - "Create and run Python cells in a notebook."
 keypoints:
-- "Python programs are plain text files."
+- "Python scripts are plain text files."
 - "Use the Jupyter Notebook for editing and running Python."
 - "The Notebook has Command and Edit modes."
 - "Use the keyboard and mouse to select and edit cells."